chandhinisudharsan/NPS_5A/Bharat_story.md

 **People of All Ages**

-You don't have to be a little kid to start learning Bharatanatyam.
-Some people start when they are 4 or 5 years old.
-Others start when they are teenagers.
-Some even start when they are grown-ups!
-There are also senior citizens who dance.
+You  can start learning Bharatanatyam in any age .
+If you like this dance and you really want to continue it but your friends have stopped learning don't stop nobody is stopping you from learning .
 In Bharatanatyam, age is just a number!

 **People from Different Countries**